lydiauzoma/lydiauzoma/README.md

 [![Github views](https://komarev.com/ghpvc/?username=HeDevedUp&style=flat-square&color=green)](https://github.com/shelcia)<div align="left" width="50%">
   <h2> About me </h2>

-  I'm a pragmatic front-end Web craftman  with a passion for technology and software engineering looking to work with great people and solve challenging problems.
+  I'm a pragmatic software engineering student   with a passion for technology and software engineering looking to work with great people and solve challenging problems.
 Ever eager to learn and work outside of my comfort zone.

 **My goal as a developer is to build digital solutions that solve real-world problems, provide value for businesses, and help people.**

   - 💻 I’m currently learning how to improve my code quality using SOLID principles and Design Patterns.
-  - 💬 Ask me about Node.js, REST APIs, React and Redux.
+  - 💬 Ask me about C, Pythons, HTML  CSSand javascript.
-  - ⚡ Quote: Living, learning, & leveling up!
+  - ⚡ Quote: DO HARD THINGS!!!
 <div>

 ### Contact me: